guilsuper/goods-mvp/README.md

 ### Node version

-- You need to use node version 16 and above.
+- node version 12.x does not work. node 16.x does work. other node versions may work we have not confirmed.
 - Use this command to check your version:
 ```
 node -v